dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 .NET Multi-platform App UI (.NET MAUI) Shell includes a URI-based navigation experience that uses routes to navigate to any page in the app, without having to follow a set navigation hierarchy.
 In addition, it also provides the ability to navigate backwards without having to visit all of the pages on the navigation stack.

-The `Shell` class defines the following navigation-related properties:
+The <xref:Microsoft.Maui.Controls.Shell> class defines the following navigation-related properties:

 - `BackButtonBehavior`, of type `BackButtonBehavior`, an attached property that defines the behavior of the back button.
 - `CurrentItem`, of type `ShellItem`, the currently selected item.
 - `CurrentPage`, of type <xref:Microsoft.Maui.Controls.Page>, the currently presented page.
-- `CurrentState`, of type `ShellNavigationState`, the current navigation state of the `Shell`.
+- `CurrentState`, of type `ShellNavigationState`, the current navigation state of the <xref:Microsoft.Maui.Controls.Shell>.
-- `Current`, of type `Shell`, a type-casted alias for `Application.Current.MainPage`.
+- `Current`, of type <xref:Microsoft.Maui.Controls.Shell>, a type-casted alias for `Application.Current.MainPage`.

 The `BackButtonBehavior`, `CurrentItem`, and `CurrentState` properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that these properties can be targets of data bindings.

-Navigation is performed by invoking the `GoToAsync` method, from the `Shell` class.
+Navigation is performed by invoking the `GoToAsync` method, from the <xref:Microsoft.Maui.Controls.Shell> class.
 When navigation is about to be performed, the `Navigating` event is fired, and the `Navigated` event is fired when navigation completes.

 > [!NOTE]
 > Navigation can still be performed between pages in a Shell app by using the `Navigation` property.
 For more information, see [Perform modeless navigation](~/user-interface/pages/navigationpage.md#perform-modal-navigation).